Vaccine Info

 On March 24, 2021, the Journal of Antimicrobial Chemotherapy reported a meta-analysis of five randomized clinical trials.
 Remdesivir treatment of hospitalized patients with noncritical COVID-19 was associated with better clinical improvement, shorter recovery, hospital stays, and safety.

-A Phase 3 study - NCT04315948 - Multi-centre, Adaptive, Randomized Trial of the Safety and Efficacy of Treatments of COVID-19 in Hospitalized Adults.
-Remdesivir will be administered as a 200 mg intravenous loading dose on Day 1, followed by a 100 mg once-daily intravenous maintenance dose for the duration of the hospitalization up to a 10 days total course.
+A Phase 3 study, NCT04315948, is a multicenter, adaptive, randomized trial of the safety and efficacy of treatments for COVID-19 in hospitalized adults.
+Remdesivir will be administered as a 200 mg intravenous loading dose on Day 1 and a 100 mg once-daily intravenous maintenance dose for up to ten entire courses.
 Results were published on September 14, 2021.

-Topline results from the open-label, Phase 3 SIMPLE trial, reported the time to clinical improvement for 50 percent of patients was 10 days in the 5-day treatment group and 11 days in the 10-day treatment group.
-In addition, more than half of patients in both treatment groups were discharged from the hospital by Day 14.
+Topline results from the open-label, Phase 3 SIMPLE trial reported that the time to clinical improvement for 50 percent of patients was ten days in the 5-day treatment group and 11 days in the 10-day treatment group.

 Clinical Trials